isomerpages/moe-montfortsec/_montfort-community/Our Montfort Story/Principal's Message.md

 </tbody>
 </table>
 <p>Standing at 108 years old, our school is a testimony of God’s faithfulness
 through the generations.
-Through the years, we have been and continue to be anchored on our school values of Compassion, Humility, Respect, Integrity, Service, Team Spirit &amp; Excellence.
+We are anchored on our school values of Compassion, Humility, Respect, Integrity, Service, Team Spirit &amp; Excellence.
 Together, these values spell CHRISTE which represents our faith in God and Christ.</p>
 <p>Together with our School Management Committee, alumni, parents and staff
 we continue to be steadfast to our commitment by enriching the lives of our Montfortians and preparing them for the future through the rich curriculuar